 While leading order in this expansion corresponds to the full non-equilibrium classical-statistical field theory for the gauge fields, genuine quantum corrections for the dynamics arise.
 As we will soon discuss, the dynamical evolution of quarks and anti-quarks represent a class of such genuine quantum corrections~\cite{Tanji:2017xiw}.

-We can conclude from this discussion that for the far from equilibrium overoccupied Glasma there is a well-controlled mapping of the weak-coupling quantum dynamics for correlation functions onto a classical statistical field theory.
+We can conclude from this discussion that for the far-from-equilibrium overoccupied Glasma there is a well-controlled mapping of the weak-coupling quantum dynamics for correlation functions onto a classical-statistical field theory.
 The latter can be simulated numerically on a lattice.
-In principle, starting with large field amplitudes, the mapping involves two steps: I) The field is separated into a large coherent part and a small fluctuation part in which one linearizes the field evolution equations.
-The set of linearized equations is given by \Eq{eq:linRho} and \Eq{eq:linF}.
-II) Though small initially, the fluctuations grow because of plasma instabilities.
-Once they become sizable, the time evolution of the linearized equations is stopped and the results are used as input for a subsequent classical-statistical simulation which is fully non-linear.
+In principle, starting with large field amplitudes, the mapping involves two steps: (I) The field is separated into a large coherent part and a small fluctuation part in which one linearizes the field evolution equations.
+The set of linearized equations is given by \Eq{eq:linF}.
+(II) Although small initially, the fluctuations grow because of plasma instabilities.
+Once the fluctuations become sizable, the time evolution of the linearized equations is stopped and the results are used as input for a subsequent classical-statistical simulation that is fully non-linear.

 A virtue of the two-step procedure of mapping the original quantum theory to the classical description is that it has a well-defined continuum limit, enabling one to recover the full physical results for certain quantities in the weak-coupling limit~\cite{Aarts:1997kp}.
-In scalar field theories, this is well tested by comparisons to fully quantum calculations using 2PI effective action techniques~\cite{Aarts:2001yn} and likewise, when scalar fields are coupled to fermions~\cite{Berges:2013oba}.
+In scalar field theories, this is well tested by comparisons to fully quantum calculations using 2PI effective action techniques~\cite{Aarts:2001yn} and likewise when scalar fields are coupled to fermions~\cite{Berges:2013oba}.
 The mapping was first applied in cosmology in the context of post-inflationary scalar preheating dynamics~\cite{Son:1996zs,Khlebnikov:1996mc}.